AstarNetwork/Astar/frame/dapps-staking/API.md

 * `NothingToClaim`, There are no funds to reward the contract.
 Or already claimed in that era.
 * `AlreadyClaimedInThisEra`, Contract already claimed in this era and reward is distributed.
 * `RequiredContractPreApproval`, To register a contract, pre-approval is needed for this address.
-* `AlreadyPreApprovedContract`, Contract is already part of pre-apprved list of contracts.
+* `AlreadyPreApprovedContract`, Contract is already part of pre-appruved list of contracts.

 ---
 ## Calls